Leader of far-right sheriffs organization asks QAnon figure what to “tell sheriffs to do”

 In recent years, some QAnon figures have claimed that they have funneled supposed information from other supporters of the conspiracy theory to law enforcement, and Mack’s August 31 interaction with Savin fits into this trend.
 Both Mack and Savin have also been involved in the election denial movement.

-Richard Mack is the founder of the Constitutional Sheriffs and Police Officers Association, an organization which falsely asserts that sheriffs are the highest law of the land and have ultimate authority to decide whether a law is constitutional, superseding any federal or state authority.
+Richard Mack is the founder of the Constitutional Sheriffs and Peace Officers Association, an organization which falsely asserts that sheriffs are the highest law of the land and have ultimate authority to decide whether a law is constitutional, superseding any federal or state authority.
 CSPOA has pushed election denial and attempted to partner with election denial organization True the Vote during the 2022 midterm elections.
 True the Vote’s founder later claimed the effort “kind of disintegrated.”

 Savin (whose real name is Wayne Willott) is a QAnon figure who some followers of the conspiracy theory wrongly believe is the late John F. Kennedy Jr. He has collaborated with election denier Patrick Byrne and helped lead an effort to recruit and run election denial candidates for election administration positions during the 2022 midterm elections.